frcode/python-ibmdb-wiki/APIs.md

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * qualifier - A qualifier for DB2 databases running on OS/390 or z/OS servers.
 For other databases, pass `None` or an empty string.
 * schema - The schema which contains the procedures.
 This parameter accepts a search pattern containing _and % as wildcards.
 * procedure - The name of the procedure.
 This parameter accepts a search pattern containing_ and % as wildcards.

 **Return Values**

-Returns a statement resource with a result set containing the following columns:
+Returns an IBM_DBStatement with a result set containing the following columns:
 * PROCEDURE_CAT - The catalog that contains the procedure.
 The value is `None` if this table does not have catalogs.
 * PROCEDURE_SCHEM - Name of the schema that contains the stored procedure.
 * PROCEDURE_NAME - Name of the procedure.